simongoricar/gulp-nunjucks-sass-template/src/other/OTHER_ASSETS_HERE.md

-Other assets can be placed here and will be copied into the build.
+Other assets can be placed here.
+By default, they will be copied recursively into "dist"